What we do

 Once we have received your details, if we have not already seen you at home as part of hospital discharge, we will contact you to arrange a first appointment.
 If we are unable to contact you, or you are admitted to hospital for longer than a week, we will stop the service.

-If you need to contact the team, then please contact us on 0161 206 6190 or 0161 524 0062 option 1 (7 days a week).
-If no one is able to answer please leave a message and we will contact you as soon as possible however this may not be the same day or you can email us on RandRHomeFirstSCO@nca.nhs.uk
+If you need to contact the team, then please contact us on 0161 524 0062 option 1 (Monday to Friday between 8am - 6pm, and Saturday and Sunday from 8am - 4pm).
+If no one is able to answer please call back within the hours above or you can email us on RandRHomeFirstSCO@nca.nhs.uk.
+Email responses will not occur over the weekend.

 If you are unable to keep your appointment or are unwell on the day of your appointment it is very important to contact us on the above phone number or email address to let us know.